 - Look: There comes a point where the pineapple is overly ripe.
-If it looks dry, wrinkled or has a general unhealthy look to it, keep searching!
+If it looks dry, wrinkled, or has a generally unhealthy look to it, keep searching!

 If you don't plan on using a pineapple for a couple of days, but one that has not ripened so it can reach its peak on your kitchen counter.
 They really are pretty to look at!
 But if it gets overly ripe, it will draw fruit flies like crazy, so make sure your timing is right!

 - Bonus Buying Tip: Where I live, pineapples are sold by the unit instead of by the pound.
 I assume it is the same everywhere, but I might be wrong.
 If your store or farmer's market sells them by the unit, make sure you buy the biggest one!
 I can usually find them for $2.99 ea. in my local store.

 Now, check out the step-by-step tutorial with helpful photos below and you'll be enjoying fresh pineapple in no time!